salma570/AVR/README.md

-# This repo is a demo based on the AVR Embedded Systems diploma with IMT_school
+# This repo is a demo based on the AVR Embedded Systems certificate
 > AVR interfacing, C programming

 ## CHECK out!!